 Bali’s role in Eat, Pray, Love helped tourism pick up in the jewel of the Indonesian archipelago.
 Visitors are often enchanted with the spiritual retreats found here.
 Tropical forests, green rice paddies and white beaches alike share space with thousands of centuries-old shrines and temples in beautiful Bali.
 For a true inner peace experience, try a spa, where the healing treatments combine with sensory bliss.

-Most people think of Santorini when considering the Greek Cyclades islands.
-More than 220 islands make up the group, and Mykonos shines through as another glitzy locale on tourists’ radars.
-The pristine beaches, whitewashed villages, invigorating harbor towns and ancient landscapes have made Milos and Naxos exciting new places to visit, while adventurers will appreciate the sailing in Paros and Antiparos.
+Most minds immediately go to Santorini when considering the Greek Cyclades islands, but more than 220 islands make up the entire group so it shouldn't be the only one on your radar.
+Mykonos shines through as another glitzy hotspot, while the pristine beaches, whitewashed villages, invigorating harbor towns and ancient landscapes have made Milos and Naxos exciting new places to visit.
+Adventurers will appreciate the sailing in Paros and Antiparos.